WHLO: Programming

-WHLO features an entirely syndicated lineup, including Michael DelGiorno in mornings, Brian Kilmeade and The Clay Travis and Buck Sexton Show in middays, The Sean Hannity Show in afternoons, Joe Pags and The Jesse Kelly Show in evenings, and Coast to Coast AM overnights.
-WHLO also features radio play-by-play of University of Akron Zips football and basketball, in addition to the Akron RubberDucks, an affiliate for the Cleveland Guardians.
+WHLO features an entirely syndicated lineup, including Michael DelGiorno, Brian Kilmeade, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show and Coast to Coast AM.
+Since 2020, WHLO has been the radio flagship for University of Akron Zips football and basketball.
+WHLO also carries play-by-play of the Akron RubberDucks, an affiliate for the Cleveland Guardians.